Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: The Generalized Chaplygin Jacobi dark fluid

 where $\bar{\phi}$ is the scalar \textit{inflaton} field, $\Phi=\sqrt{6\pi/m_\mathrm{P}^2}\left(\bar{\phi}-\bar{\phi}_0\right)$ is a dimensionless quantity with $m_{\mathrm{P}}$ being the Planck mass, $H_0\equiv H(\bar{\phi}_0,\m)$, and ${\nc}(x)= 1/{\cn}(x)$, with ${\cn}(x) \equiv \cn(x; \m)$ being the Jacobi elliptic cosine function with argument $x$ and modulus $\m$\footnote{The incomplete elliptic integral of the first kind is given by the general form {\cite{handbookElliptic}}

 where $u={\bf{F}}^{-1}(w,\m)={\bf{am}}(w,\m)$ is the Jacobi amplitude.
 This way, the Jacobi elliptic cosine function is defined as }.
 Thus, the generating function \eqref{hcj} yields the EoS

 where $B$ is a real constant and $\m'=1-\m$ is the complementary modulus of the elliptic function.
 Note that for $\m=1$ (or $\m'=0$), $B>0$ and $\alpha=1$ the CG is recovered, whereas the GCG is obtained for $\alpha \neq 1$.
 For $\m \neq 1$ the GCJG presents great versatility depending on the parameters $(B, \m)$, allowing for a different comparison with observational data and making the theory more reliable in explaining the accelerated expansion of the universe.
+While the modulus $\m$ controls the deviation from the standard GCG model, the parameter $\alpha$ determines the non-linear scaling of the pressure with density, and $B$ sets the characteristic energy scale of the fluid.
+As we will demonstrate below, our analysis shows that, within the range of $\alpha$ and $B$ under consideration, the system does not exhibit thermodynamic pathologies, such as negative temperatures or violations of entropy production.
 Beginning from the next section, we explore the properties and consequences of the interaction between the components of the dark sector, where dark energy corresponds to the GCJG and dark matter is a pressure-less fluid.